Composer, Theorist, and Conductor

 Academic Publications & Projects

-Spring 2026: How Music Drives the Interconnected Mario Kart World (Working Title)
+Spring 2026: How Musical Scale, Place, and Play Drive the Interconnected Mario Kart World

 November, 2024: Understanding the Specifics of Schönberg: A "How" and "Why" Analysis of the Progression to Atonality